johnwr-response/boot5fsb5mw/NOTES.md

 - Bootstrap grid system is a powerful mobile-first flexbox grid to build layouts of all shapes and sizes thanks to a twelve column system, six default responsive tiers, Sass variables and mixins, and dozens of predefined classes
 - Modify columns with a handful of options for alignment, ordering, and offsetting thanks to our flexbox grid system.
 Plus, see how to use column classes to manage widths of non-grid elements

+### Flexbox Classes

+- Quickly manage the layout, alignment, and sizing of grid columns, navigation, components, and more with a full suite of responsive flexbox utilities.
+For more complex implementations, custom CSS may be necessary